EddieParis/homie_multicontroler/README.md

 This is the [homie](https://homieiot.github.io) compatible led muticontroler project.
 This project is composed of a software and 2 hardware boards based on esp32 and cheaper esp8266 (to be published soon).

-The goal of this project is to provide a multi channel led controller and sensors facility for home automation.
+The goal is to provide a multi channel led controller and sensors facility for home automation.

 You don't have to be a python or an electronic expert to use this project.

 ![Hardware ESP32](doc/images/esp32.jpg)
 View of in situation ESP32 hardware

+# Why this project
+The original idea comes from the desire to control lightning at home.
+I wanted something cheap and simple to use.
+I initially made a project with lamps connected on mains power and communicating over 433 RF, worked not very well (433 Mhz band is really busy) and dangerous.
+When I dicovered the ESP8266 boards and micropython I immediatly knew I had to use them.
+Over the years I embraced standards like MQTT and homie (influenced by OpenHab2).
+Then I faced I/O shortage on ESP8266 so ESP32 saved me :-) Now the project is mature enough to be published.

 # Main features
 - homie 3.0 and 4.0 compatible (seamless integration with openHAB for instance)